Determinantal Point Processes for Coresets: Experiments

-\textbf{The US Census dataset.} We also perform experiments on the $1990$ US Census dataset\footnote{downloaded from \url{https://archive.ics.uci.edu/ml/datasets/US+Census+Data+(1990)}}, that consists in $N=2458285$ surveyed person, and $d=68$ categorical attributes such as age, income, etc. The data was pre-processed by a series of operation detailed on its download webpage.
-In our experiments, and in order to limit memory usage, we perform experiments on the first $N=5\cdot10^5$ instances of the data.
-As there is no ground truth in this dataset to compare to, we arbitrarily decide $k=15$ classes, and show solely the coreset property of the samples obtained via different methods.
-For \texttt{m-DPP}, $s$ was set to $70$ (the mean interdistance estimated on $1000$ randomly chosen pairs of datapoints), and a number $r=25$ of Fourier features was chosen.
-Experiments were done with $s$ ranging from $s=30$ to $s=140$ with no qualitative change in performance (not shown).
-Fig.~\ref{fig:real_data_USCENSUS} shows the results of the experiments.
+\textbf{The US Census data set.} We also perform experiments on the $1990$ US Census data set\footnote{downloaded from \url{https://archive.ics.uci.edu/ml/datasets/US+Census+Data+(1990)}.}, that consists in $n=2458285$ surveyed persons, and $d=68$ categorical attributes such as age, income, etc. The data was pre-processed by a series of operation detailed on its download webpage.
+As there is no ground truth in this data set to compare to, we arbitrarily decide $k=15$ classes, and show solely the coreset property of the samples obtained via different methods.
+For \texttt{m-DPP}, $\tau$ was set to $70$ (the mean interdistance estimated on $1000$ randomly chosen pairs of datapoints), and a number $r=30$ of Fourier features was chosen.
+Experiments were done with $\tau$ ranging from $\tau=30$ to $\tau=140$ with no qualitative change in performance (not shown).
+Figure~\ref{fig:real_data_USCENSUS} shows the results of the experiments.
 We see that \texttt{m-DPP} outperforms all other methods, in both Voronoi and importance sampling settings.
 In this example, note that \texttt{sensitivity iid} outperforms \texttt{uniform iid} probably due to the fact that the $15$ potential classes are unbalanced.